Judge Carlton Reeves Offers a Lesson in History

 Today we take another step away from Mississippi’s tortured past … we move farther away from the abyss.
 Indeed, Mississippi is a place and a state of mind.
 And those who think they know about her people and her past will also understand that her story has not been completely written.
 Mississippi has a present and a future.
 That present and future has promise.
 Continue reading this statement.

-As pictured below, Judge Reeves was one of the featured speakers at the Mississippi Civil Rights Movement and Labor History Teacher Fellowship institute in July, 2015.
+As pictured above, Judge Reeves was one of the featured speakers at the Mississippi Civil Rights Movement and Labor History Teacher Fellowship institute in July, 2015.